collardeau/react-with-state-props/README.md

   }
 ];

-// Use the Store component to initiate React state, with setState handlers const SennaApp = () => (
+// Use the Store component to initiate React state and setState handlers const SennaApp = () => (
   <Store
     seeds={seeds}